rlsorkin/TurnbasedProject/README.md

 Yeah its messed up pretty bad, implemented TempGame component for experimenting Stats Panel is commented out in component
 Completely fucked.
 Transitioning between turns is fucked.
 Rebuilding.
+I think I unfucked it.
+Gonna move on after I re implement the log.
+Success?
+Gonna finish enemy stats panel and then iterate.
+Hell yeah, starting to work again, iterating

+# 0.05
+Implementing turn structure, currently turns are happening instantaneously and it doesnt feel great